+The net proceeds from the Offering will not be sufficient to complete clinical trials and other studies required for the approval of any product by the FDA, and we will need significant additional funds in the future.
 We expect to incur losses from operations for the near future.
 We expect to incur increasing research and development expenses, including expenses related to additional clinical trials.
 We expect that our general and administrative expenses will increase in the future as we expand our business development, add infrastructure and incur additional costs related to being a public company, including incremental audit fees, investor relations programs and increased professional services.

 Our future capital requirements will depend on a number of factors, including the progress of our research and development of product candidates, the timing and outcome of regulatory approvals, the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights, the status of competitive products, the availability of financing and our success in developing markets for our product candidates.
-We believe our existing cash will be sufficient to fund our operating expenses and capital equipment requirements for the next three months.
-We anticipate we will need approximately \$2,500,000 to fund our operating expenses and capital equipment requirements for the next 12 months.
-We will have to raise additional funds to continue our operations and, while we have been successful in doing so in the past, there can be no assurance that we will be able to do so in the future.
-Our continuation as a going concern is dependent upon our ability to obtain necessary additional funds to continue operations and the attainment of profitable operations.
+We believe our existing cash is sufficient to fund our operating expenses and capital equipment requirements for at least the next 12 months.

 We presently do not have any available credit, bank financing or other external sources of liquidity.
 Due to our history and historical operating losses, our operations have not been a source of liquidity.
-We will need to obtain additional capital in order to expand operations and fund research and development activities.
+We will need to obtain additional capital in order to fund future research and development activities.
 Future financing may include the issuance of equity or debt securities, obtaining credit facilities, or other financing mechanisms.
 Even if we are able to raise the funds required, it is possible that we could incur unexpected costs and expenses, fail to collect significant amounts owed to us, or experience unexpected cash requirements that would force us to seek alternative financing.
 Furthermore, if we issue additional equity or debt securities, shareholders may experience additional dilution or the new equity securities may have rights, preferences or privileges senior to those of existing holders of our common stock.